Taiwanese Law – Flexible Continuing Education Programme (in preparation)

 Photo: Leonard Kosub

 Due to its location and political situation, Taiwan is of growing importance in terms of geostrategy and security policy.
-Being the world’s most significant semiconductor producer, Taiwan plays a crucial role regarding existential technology policy.
+Moreover, as the world’s leading producer of semiconductors, Taiwan plays a crucial role regarding existential technology policy.
 Interest in Taiwan has also increased among students, and many are choosing Taiwan instead of the People’s Republic of China when looking for study abroad programmes.
 Nonetheless, there are only a few degree programmes on Taiwan in Germany, and none of them in the field of law.
 Therefore, the only option for lawyers who want to specialise in Taiwan is to pursue a double or second degree in sinology with a focus on Taiwan.

-Initiated by Jun-Prof Dr Weitzdörfer’s predecessor, Prof Dr Hans-Peter Marutschke, more than ten years ago, there have been efforts and preparations to expand the range of programmes from the established programme on Japanese law offered by the FernUniversität to include the legal systems of other East Asian countries.
-Since Jun-Prof Dr Weitzdörfer took over the Junior Professorship of East Asian Law, the focus has been on incorporating other legal systems.
+Initiated by Prof Weitzdörfer’s predecessor, Prof Hans-Peter Marutschke, more than ten years ago, there have been continuous efforts and preparations to expand the range of programmes offered by FernUniversität Hagen from the established programme on Japanese law to include the legal systems of other East Asian countries.
+Since Prof Weitzdörfer took over the Junior Professorship of East Asian Law, this long-standing objective has moved to the forefront of the department’s agenda.

-The program’s eleven new course books will be developed by seasoned experts from renowned universities in Taiwan, who were commissioned by Jun-Prof Dr Weitzdörfer and his team member Leonard Kosub during their trip to Taiwan in May 2024.
-Like the executive education programme on Korean law, the content of the programme on Taiwanese law was designed in the same way as the existing programme on Japanese law, such that all three fields of study can be offered as a modular LLM of East Asian Law in the future.
+The programme’s eleven new course books are being developed by seasoned experts from prestigious universities in Taiwan, commissioned by Prof Weitzdörfer and his team member Leonard Kosub during their trip to Taiwan in May 2024.
+In line with the continuing education programme on Korean law, the Taiwanese law curriculum has been structured analogously to the established Japanese law programme.
+We anticipate offering graduates of all three continuing education programmes full credit recognition towards a planned LLM in East Asian Law.

 If you have any questions concerning the new programme or would like to register as a prospective student, please contact us at eastasianlaw.